nasa/WellClear/README.md

 well-clear violation volumes and the formal specification of DAIDALUS core algorithms in the Prototype Verification System ([PVS](http://pvs.csl.sri.com)).

-DAIDALUS is the Detect and Avoid reference implementation of the RTCA SC-228 MOPS.
-The current software release implements the Detect and Avoid functionality described in Appendix G of the current draft of SC-228 MOPS V3.8 (2016-11-10) such as
+DAIDALUS is a
+reference implementation of the detect and avoid (DAA) functional requirements  described in
+Appendix G of DO-365, the Minimum Operational Performance Standards (MOPS) for Unmanned Aircraft Systems (UAS)  developed by RTCA Special Committee 228 (SC-228).
+The current software release implements

 *  detection logic,
 *  alerting logic based on hazard and non-hazard volumes, and
 *  multi-level instantaneous and kinematic maneuver guidance.

-Although the core algorithms of DAIDALUS remain the same, the application programming interface (API) of v1.* has changed with respect to the family of v0.99* releases.
-These changes were necessary to accommodate the evolution of the computational requirement in the MOPS.

 ### Documentation